discussion

 A: Draw All men to yourself!

-You may have noticed that the prayer for H, hallelujah, is "Praise Yahweh".
-That's because hallelujah means praise Yah.
-Yah is short for Yahweh.
-So, hallelujah means praise Yahweh.
+Yahweh is the personal name of God.
+You may have noticed that the prayer for H, Hallelujah, is "Praise Yahweh".
+That's because Hallelujah means praise Yahweh.
+Hallelu means praise.
+Jah is short for Yahweh.
+In modern times Jah is pronounced as Yah.
+That's how Hallelujah means praise Yahweh.

 The last prayer in THE WAY requires an explanation as well.
 The prayer for Y is "Yahweh is my shepherd!"
 Your English Bible may have rendered this passage as "The LORD is my shepherd" instead of "Yahweh is my shepherd."
 If your version reads LORD instead of Yahweh, the translators have chosen to replace God's personal name with the title LORD.
 This is probably explained in your Bible's introduction, preface or principles of translation.
 To learn more about this practice, see subchapter A4, titled "Yahweh", in the appendix to this book.
 In that subchapter you will learn of translations which honor God by rendering His personal name as He commanded... as Yahweh.